ilgazali/Ktor-ECommerce-Backend/README.md

 ### Swagger
 This project uses Swagger for API documentation.
 Swagger is an open-source tool that helps developers design, build, document, and consume RESTful web services.
 It provides a user-friendly interface for developers to document their APIs and enables consumers to easily discover and understand how to use them.

+### Stripe Payment
+This project uses Stripe for payment processing.
+Stripe is a popular payment gateway that allows businesses to accept online payments.
+It provides a simple and secure way to handle payments and is widely used by businesses of all sizes.